jaotaguiam/Assignment-1/README.md

     g.
 Number of countries with population greater than 10,000
     h.
 Top 5 countries in the Americas with the highest child mortality

-  2. NBA dataset (Historical NBA Performance.xlsx)
+  2. NBA dataset (Historical NBA Performance.csv)

     a.
 The year Bulls has the highest winning percentage
     b.
 Teams with an even win-loss record in a year